mrbooshehri/my_devops-journey/docker/README.md

 	exposes the services you want to make available externally to the swarm.
 The swarm manager can automatically assign the service a **PublishPort** you can configure a PublishPort for the service.
-If you do not specify a port, the swarm manager assign a service aport in the 30000-32767 range.
+If you do not specify a port, the swarm manager assign a service a port in the 30000-32767 range.

-	* External components can access the service on the PublishPort of any node in the cluseter whether or not the node is currently running the task for the service.
-All nodes in the swarm route ingress connction to a running task instance.
+	* External components can access the service on the PublishPort of any node in the cluster whether or not the node is currently running the task for the service.
+All nodes in the swarm route ingress connection to a running task instance.
 	* Swarm mode has an internal **DNS** component that automatically assign each service in the swarm a **DNS** entry.